Trade Schools, Colleges and Universities

 4. Think Carefully Before Revealing Your Disability

 That said, in some situations, revealing your disability can be to your advantage.
-For instance, if you are going after a job in a federal agency, disclosing your disability can make you eligible for Schedule A hiring.
+For instance, if you are pursuing a job in a federal agency, disclosing your disability can make you eligible for Schedule A hiring.
 And some employers seek out professionals with disabilities to add more diversity to their teams.
 In addition, at the application or interview stage, you might be legally required to disclose your disability if you require any special accommodations.

 5. Interview Like a Pro